-Diabetes often goes undiagnosed, because the symptoms can easily be confused with other health concerns.
-Here’s what you need to know.
+Diabetes often goes undiagnosed because the signs can be confusing.
+Here’s what you need to know

 Australian diabetes rates have more than doubled since 1990.
 There are now over 1 million Australians diagnosed with the condition – and because it often goes undiagnosed, health experts say the actual number of cases may be much higher.

 The increase in diabetes levels is largely due to rising obesity rates.
 Two thirds of Australians are now classified as overweight or obese, which is a key risk factor in the development of type 2 diabetes.

 Diabetes in children is also increasing, which is also thought to be due to childhood obesity levels, with one in four children now classified as obese.

 First, it’s important to understand what diabetes is, what causes it and how it affects the body.
 Diabetes is a health condition where the levels of glucose (sugar) in the blood are too high.

 Blood glucose levels are normally regulated by a hormone called insulin, which is made by the pancreas.
 Diabetes occurs when there is a problem with this hormone and how it works in the body.